Mountain Biking Mt. Rainier

 River trail to Snoquera Falls.
 Advanced riders will love the Skookum Flats trail.
 Mountain

 bikers can also enjoy Crystal Mountain's Ski Resort's 35 miles of trails in the summer.
-Bikes

-can be rented at Alta Crystal Resort.
+at Alta Crystal Resort.

 STAYING IN SEATTLE?
 Check out their bike park colonade at the Seattle Park constructed by

-the Evergreen Mountain Bike Alliance.
+Evergreen Mountain Bike Alliance.

-For lodging see our Seattle Motel and Lodging Guide or if coming from the south see our
+Seattle Motel and Lodging Guide or if coming from the south see our

 Portland Motel and Lodging Guide.